peevs99/LoRA-PEFT-VCNA/README.md

  Leveraging LoRA-PEFT for Efficient Training of VCNAs with Specialized Knowledge

-# 🚨 Currently building a usable dataset for specialized knowledge.
+## 🚨 Please refer to the ipynb for code and pdf for explanations.

 Virtual Career Navigation Assistants (VCNAs) have the potential to revolutionize